Rachquazar/Grid_Maker/README.md

 - Run the following command on terminal - pip install -r requirements.txt
 - If label needs to be added to the images, download the .tff file of your favorite format.
-- Run the program with the respective arguments - python make_grid.py -image_folder /home/rachna/images -gridname /home/anil/grid -keeplabel True
+- Run the program with the respective arguments - python make_grid.py -image_folder /home/rachna/images -gridname /home/anil/grid -keeplabel true
 - Following are the arguments you can set.
    -image_folder,-resolution,-aspect_ratio,-grid_dim,-keeplabel,-fontpath,-imageformat, -gridname,
    -fontsize